-A purely algebraic version of \ref {GpdSimplicityCriteria} has been obtained by Nekrashevych in \cite [Proposition 4.1]{Nekr}, where it is also shown that the algebraic version of the gray ideal of a certain groupoid algebra associated to the Grigorchuk group \cite [Example 4.5]{Nekr} is nontrivial.
+A purely algebraic version of \ref {GpdSimplicityCriteria} has been obtained by Nekrashevych in \cite [Proposition 4.1]{Nekr}, where it is also shown that the algebraic version of the {gray} ideal of a certain groupoid algebra associated to the Grigorchuk group \cite [Example 4.5]{Nekr} is nontrivial.

-Unfortunately this sheds little light on the questions listed near the end of the introduction in \cite {CEP}, except maybe to reinterpret them in terms of the gray ideal.
-From our point of view the second question in that list asks for conditions on a twisted, topologically free \'etale groupoid for the gray ideal of $\Cgr $ to vanish.
+Unfortunately this sheds little light on the questions listed near the end of the introduction in \cite {CEP}, except maybe to reinterpret them in terms of the {gray} ideal.
+From our point of view, the second question in that list asks for conditions on a twisted, topologically free \'etale groupoid for the {gray} ideal of $\Cgr $ to vanish.

 Our modest contributions to this question are two: one positive and one negative.
-On the bright side, in \ref {MainThree.ii} we are able to give sufficient conditions for a \white / inclusion to be modeled by the reduced (as opposed to the essential) C*-algebra of its Weyl groupoid, in terms of the existence of canonical states.
-The reduced groupoid C*-algebra is then shown to have a vanishing gray ideal.

-Our negative result, on the other hand, consists in showing that the vanishing of the gray ideal is not just determined by the structure of $\G $, as it is influenced by the line bundle as well!
-Precisely, in section \ref {GrayIdealTwisted} we give an example of a non-Hausdorff \'etale groupoid which admits two Fell line bundles, such that the gray ideal of $\Cgr $ vanishes for one such line bundle, but not for the other.
+On the bright side, in \ref {MainThree.ii} we are able to give sufficient conditions for a {light} inclusion to be modeled by the reduced (as opposed to the essential) C*-algebra of its Weyl groupoid, in terms of the existence of canonical states.
+The reduced groupoid C*-algebra is then shown to have a vanishing {gray} ideal.
+Our negative result, on the other hand, consists in showing that the vanishing of the {gray} ideal is not just determined by the structure of $\G $, as it is influenced by the line bundle as well!
+Precisely, in section \ref {GrayIdealTwisted} we give an example of a non-Hausdorff \'etale groupoid which admits two Fell line bundles, such that the {gray} ideal of $\Cgr $ vanishes for one such line bundle, but not for the other.